akangaroo/CS51-Final-Project/README.md

 	(D) Baseline
 ```

-Wait until the program finishes, and the you will get a percent similarity of the generated image to the reference frame using the pixel-to-pixel comparison.
-You'll see your generated image as well!
+Wait until the program finishes, and then you will a range of similarity values representing the similarity between the generated image and a reference (control) image using a variety of algorithms.
+You will see your generated image as well!

 # Documentation